MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 1. Select **Save**.

 Process advisor will analyze your process.
 It may take several minutes for the analytics to appear.
-You can leave the page and return later if you don't want to wait around.
+You can leave the page and return later.

 [Learn how to visualize and gain insights from processes](process-mining-visualize.md).
 You can also use the custom attributes filter to dive deeper into your insights.